-A common concern with adding or legalizing Accessory Dwelling Units (ADUs) is the implication they may have on a property’s exemption from state or local rent and eviction control laws.
+State rent control, on the other hand, tends to cover those properties not covered by a local ordinance.
 In California, most single-family homes are exempt from any form of rent control under a 1995 state law called the Costa-Hawkins Rental Housing Act, as well as under the new statewide rent and eviction control law, AB 1482, effective, January 1, 2020.
-A single-family dwelling that contains one or more ADUs, however, could potentially become subject to rent control under a few scenarios.
+However, adding one or more ADUs to an existing single-family dwelling could potentially cause the primary dwelling to become subject to rent control.

 If the owners are the occupants of the primary house, they can currently build an ADU, knowing that it will be exempt from state rent control for at least 15 years.
 That said, the laws around rent control continue to expand to more and more properties, and it is not safe to assume that such exemptions will last forever.

 For multi-family property owners, rent control is a much more familiar concept.
 If you have a building that is already subject to rent control, adding one or more new ADUs offers a way to get units that are exempt from rent control for a period of 15 years.
 When legalizing existing unpermitted units, rent control exemptions are usually not available if the unit has been rented out in the past, but it still gives you the assurance that you are renting out a legal unit with a certificate of occupancy.

 Even with eventual rent control, the additional income from an ADU remains one of the best opportunities to add value to your property.
 While rent control laws can limit your future income potential, they don’t prevent you from raising the rent to market rates after a vacancy.

 Eviction controls must also be taken into account when considering the addition of an ADU to your property.
 While one would hope that you never have to evict a tenant, it’s wise to be aware of the potential reasons that you may need to pursue eviction, especially if you will be living on the same property.